 All applications for the grant or renewal of a licence will be considered by our Regulatory Licensing Committee.
 An application can only be refused on the following grounds:

-b) that if the licence were to be granted, the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant of such a licence if they made the application themself
+b) That if the licence were to be granted, the business to which it relates would be managed by or carried on for the benefit of a person, other than the applicant, who would be refused the grant of such a licence if they made the application themselves

 c) that the number of sex establishments in the relevant locality at the time the application is made is equal to or exceeds the number which we consider is appropriate for the locality

 d) The grant of the licence would be inappropriate, having regard:

 (i) to the character of the relevant locality; or